secretstartups/handbook/sales/command-of-the-message/index.html.md

 ## Overview

 GitLab has adopted and operationalized Force Management's Command of the Message value-based sales messaging methodology.
-Due to IP constraints, we have migrated content from this page to a private [Command of the Message Resource Guide](https://docs.google.com/document/d/1wwNZCkbEv4-WXm8WQmgR6LKjSgxyLZ-wg-Rp9Qav0Zw/edit?usp=sharing) (**GitLab internal only**).
+Due to IP constraints, we have migrated content from this page to GitLab's internal Handbook.
+GitLab team members may access additional content and resources on the [Command of the Message Internal GitLab Handbook page](https://internal-handbook.gitlab.io/sales/command-of-the-message/).

 ## Customer Value Drivers